Atlanta Nursing Home Abuse Attorney

 Different Types of Elder Abuse in a Nursing Home

 Physical abuse is defined as the use of physical force that might lead to physical injury, pain, or discomfort.
 It can include pushing, beating, tripping, burning, or other ways of inflicting bodily harm to a nursing home resident.
-Sexual abuse is considered to be a form of physical abuse.
+Sexual abuse is considered to be a form of physical abuse by the law.
 It is defined as any kind of non-consensual sexual contact with the elderly.
 It includes unwanted touching, all sorts of sexual assault or battery, as well as sexually explicit photographing.

 Emotional abuse consists of using tactics through words or actions that cause emotional distress, pain, or anguish.
 Emotionally abusive words or actions include insults, intimidation, isolation, threats, or harassment.